 The F2H-2 Banshee included 200-gallon (757-liter) fuel tanks for the wingtips.
 By installing the engines in the expanded wing roots next to the fuselage, engineers reduced aerodynamic drag.
 In 1949, an F2H-2 set a jet altitude record of 52,000 feet (15,000 meters).

 The F2H-3 fuselages were 8 feet (2.4 meters) longer than the F2H-2s and accommodated radar equipment and an extra 1,102 gallons (4171 liters) of gas.
 Some were fitted for aerial refueling.
-Banshees became the U.S. Navy's standard aircraft for all-weather fighter missions of extended range and served with the Navy until September 1959, when the Canadian Navy acquired 39 former F2H-3s.
-These remained in service until September 1962.
+Banshees became the U.S. Navy's standard aircraft for all-weather fighter missions of extended range and remained in service until September 1959.
+In November 1955, 39 former U.S. Navy F2H-3s were transferred to the Canadian Navy, the last of which were retired from service in September 1962. .